SECTION 2: International Student Information

 • If you are on a taught Master’s course and working on your dissertation, you are also required to swipe your campus card regularly to demonstrate your continued engagement.

-• If you do not comply with course attendance requirements, or use your card to swipe fraudulently, we will immediately begin attendance monitoring disciplinary measures which could include revoking your visa.
+• If you do not comply with course attendance requirements, or use your card to swipe fraudulently, we will immediately begin attendance monitoring disciplinary measures which could result in your withdrawal, a consequence which will include the cancellation of your student visa.

 • In addition to identity card swipes, attendance is monitored by spot checks conducted by your School.
 We will take immediate action, if there is any discrepancy between the swipe system and the spot check.
 You will be required to report to the International Office, within 5 working days.
 If you fail to report, we will issue a written warning and apply immediate sanctions.
 If you do not comply within a further 5 days, we will withdraw you from your course and withdraw sponsorship of your visa, both with immediate effect.